parthasm/Useful-Algorithms/README.md

 ## Randomized Contraction Algorithm -
 The randomized contraction algorithm to compute number of Minimum cuts in a graph.

+## Applications of Union-Find -
+Kruskal's Minimum Spanning Tree algorithm and Single-Link Clustering algorithm are implemented with multiple variants of the Union-Find data structure and also without using the Union-Find.

 In all cases, the times taken by the algorithms to run are reported.
 The individual folders also have Readme files which contain details about these implementations.